grpc/proposal/A39-xds-http-filters.md

 When gRPC receives the `HttpConnectionManager` proto in the LDS response, it will validate the list of filters as follows:
+- There must be at least one filter in the list, or the Listener resource will be NACKed.
 - Every filter in the list must have a unique instance name.
 Any duplicate instance names will cause the Listener resource to be NACKed.
 - Every filter config in the list must be of a type (as identified by the